Description

 1. Weight & Purpose

-• M855 Green Tip: Weighing in at 62 grains, this round was primarily designed with military applications in mind—emphasizing penetration capabilities.
+- M855 Green Tip: Chambered at 62 grains, this was originally made for military purposes, focusing on penetration ability.

-• Hornady TAP FPD (77 Grain): On the other hand, we have the Hornady TAP FPD round which weighs 77 grains and has been optimized specifically for AR-15 platform rifles.
+- Hornady TAP FPD (77 Grain): On the flip side is the Hornady TAP FPD round, again optimized specifically for AR-15 platform rifles and an amazing 77 grains in weight.

 2. Performance Characteristics